liurui-software/mmlog/README.md

 ## Environment Varibles:
 ```
 MM_LOGFILE_NUM: Number of log files to rotate.
 Default is 10.
-MM_LOGFILE: Name of the log file.
+MM_LOGFILE: Name of the log file including file path.
 Default is "mmlog"
 MM_LOGSIZE: Max size of one log file.
 Default is 10M.
+MM_LOG_PREFIX: Prefix of log record.
+Default is no prefix, "timestamp" means time stamp.
 ```

 ## Samples of usage